furiatona/openfaas-research/docs/index.md

 ## Project Overview

 We're exploring **OpenFaaS Pro** as the foundation for a scalable serverless platform, combined with:
-- **k3s** - Lightweight Kubernetes for efficient resource usage
+- **k3s**: Lightweight Kubernetes for efficient resource usage
-- **Supabase** - Backend-as-a-Service for authentication, database, and storage
+- **Supabase**: Backend-as-a-Service for authentication, database, and storage
-- **AI Stack** - GPU-powered functions for intelligent features
+- **AI Stack**: GPU-powered functions for intelligent features

 ## Documentation Sections